 After the endpoint is created, it appears in the list of endpoints for the profile.

-Because it takes time for the registration to propagate, the endpoint will not be immediately available for use.
+Because it takes time for the registration to propagate, the endpoint isn't immediately available for use.
 For Azure CDN from Akamai profiles, propagation usually completes within one minute.
 For Azure CDN from Verizon profiles, propagation usually completes within 90 minutes, but in some cases can take longer.

-Users who try to use the CDN domain name before the endpoint configuration has propagated to the POPs can receive HTTP 404 response codes.
-If it's been several hours since you created your endpoint and you're still receiving 404 responses, see Troubleshooting CDN endpoints returning 404 statuses.
+If you attempt to use the CDN domain name before the endpoint configuration has propagated to the POPs, you might receive an HTTP 404 response status.
+If it's been several hours since you created your endpoint and you're still receiving a 404 response status, see Troubleshooting CDN endpoints returning 404 statuses.